Common medical injuries in athletes and nonathletes

 - Nonsteroidal anti-inflammatories (NSAIDs): Over-the-counter NSAIDs can decrease pain and inflammation.

-- Supplements: Supplements such as BPC-157 can speed up healing and decrease the recovery time from injuries.
+- Supplements: Animal studies have demonstrated that supplements such as BPC-157 can speed up healing and decrease the recovery time from injuries.
 BPC-157 is a prescription medication.
 Consulting an Invigor Medicine provider by telemedicine can help you determine if BPC-157 is the right choice for you.

 - Physical therapy: Physical therapy can lead to a faster recovery from sports injuries like tennis elbow by teaching strengthening exercises, prescribing acupuncture or electrotherapy, and providing guidance on how to prevent further injury to the elbow joint.